mingzhaodotname/devstack/README.md

   $ cd
   $ vim ~/.bashrc # setup http_proxy, and https_proxy
   $ get devstack-repo, unzip, and move to /opt/stack
-  $ use new ipv4 and ipv6 in /opt/stack/devstack/local.conf
   $ cd devstack
-  $ sudo -E apt install ubuntu-cloud-keyring
+  $ use new ipv4 and ipv6 and interface in local.conf
   $ comment out git_clone REQUIREMENT in stack.sh
   $ inc/python
     * function pip_install